-This section provides an overview of Bulgaria's business registers and the Bulstat register.
+This section provides an overview of Bulgaria's business registers and the BULSTAT register.
 Bulgaria guarantees that these registers comply with the principles of publicity, transparency and security of information.

 The Bulgarian business register / register of non-profit legal entities (ТРРЮЛНЦ - TRRYULNTs) is administered by the Registry Agency attached to the Ministry of Justice.
-Traders and branches of foreign traders, non-profit legal entities and branches of non-profit legal entities, along with the particulars on them that are required by law to be registered.
+Registered in the TRRYULNTs are traders, branches of foreign traders, non-profit legal entities and branches of non-profit legal entities, along with the particulars on them that are required by law to be registered.
 Also contained in the TRRYULNTS are the documents that are required by law to be kept available for public inspection relating to traders and foreign traders’ branches, non-profit legal entities and branches of foreign non-profit legal entities

 The business register is accessible 24 hours a day at http://www.brra.bg/Default.ra.

 Certificates can be issued both over the counter at the Registration Agency and electronically (fees are collected in accordance with the schedule of State fees collected by the Registration Agency).

 Copies of documents kept in the register may be issued, either over the counter or electronically (fees are collected in accordance with the schedule of State fees collected by the Registration Agency).

-Under that Act, a particular entered in the register is deemed, as from time of entry, to have become known to third parties acting in good faith.
+Under the former, a particular entered in the register is deemed, as from time of entry, to have become known to third parties acting in good faith.
 Until 15 days have expired after an entry has been made, it may not be relied on against third parties who prove that it was impossible for them to have been aware of it.
 Third parties may cite a particular that is to be registered even though the entry has not yet been made, unless the law specifically provides that it becomes effective only after entry.
 Once deleted, an entry is ineffective.
-Documents in the register are deemed to have become known to third parties from the date they are posted.
+Documents in the TRRYULNTs are deemed to have become known to third parties from the date they are posted.

 Hard-copy applications may be lodged at any local office of the Registry Agency, irrespective of where the trader is based.
-Once accepted by the Agency's offices, hard-copy applications are scanned and stored as attachments in the business register's computer system.
+Once accepted by the Agency's offices, hard-copy applications are scanned and stored as attachments in the TRRYULNTs computer system.
 Documents attached as annexes to applications must be originals or copies certified by the applicant or by a notary public.

-Each item received for entry in the business register computer system (application, court decision, request for correction of an error, request for appointment of experts, verifiers, controllers, etc.) is given a unique reference number in the format 'yyyymmddhhmmss” (year, month, day, hour, minute, second).
-Once an application, court decision or request has received its unique reference number, it is then randomly allocated by the computer system to a registration official for examination.
+Each item received for entry in the TRRYULNTs computer system (application, court decision, request for correction of an error, request for appointment of experts, verifiers, controllers, etc.) is given a unique reference number in the format 'yyyymmddhhmmss' (year, month, day, hour, minute, second).
+Once an application, court decision or request has received its unique reference number, it is then randomly allocated by the TRRYULNTs computer system to a registration official for examination.
 Applications for entry or deletion or for the posting of documents under Article 14 are automatically allocated, in order of receipt, as soon as a registration official has electronically signed off the previously allocated application and is accordingly recognised by the computer system as being available.